suffolklibraries/lgc/content/collections/events/blank-page-billboard-03-01.md

     content:
       -
         type: text
-        text: 'Create your very own cosy den space to house your unique micro performance.
-This workshop is part of ' -
+        text: 'create your own digital billboard using text, collage materials and visual mixing techniques!
+This workshop is part of '
+      -
         type: text
         marks: